 Coffee Drink

-What Is A Cappuccino?
-Taste, Ratio, And How To Make It
+What Is a Cappuccino?
+Taste, Ratio, and How to Make It

 What a cappuccino is and how it differs from a latte: the espresso, steamed milk, and foam ratio, flavor, and how to make one at home.